cs123tas/projects/brush/README.md

 turns out to be 0.
 To avoid this problem, whenever you divide two integers, first cast one of them to `float`.
 Alternatively if one of the numbers is a constant, append “.0” or “.f” to the end of it.
-For example,foo/ should be written `foo/256.0` or `foo/256.f`.
+For example, foo/ should be written `foo/256.0` or `foo/256.f`.

 ## 8 Handing In